 The festival, formerly known as The Kate O’Brien Weekend, began in 1984 to mark the tenth anniversary of the death of Limerick-born Kate O’Brien.
 The event continues to celebrate the life and works of the author, while attracting prominent participants from all over the world.
 It is an inspiring mix of both discourse and discussion.

 Following a difficult year and anticipating ongoing restrictions the festival returns for 2021 in a digital format to allow book lovers continued access to our programme of events.
 For 2021 the festival will focus on the Irish Writer at Home and Abroad where some of the best names in Irish literature invite you to join them from their home to yours.

 The Festival officially opens on Friday February 26th at 7 p.m. with a broadcast of festival committee members Vivienne McKechnie, Eileen O’Connor and Marie Hackett discussing the history of the festival, the journey we have been on as a festival for the last 12months, the challenges we have faced as a society and how the programme responds to those challenges.

 The festival programme continues then over Saturday the 27th and Sunday the 28th of February.
 We are, once again, presenting the Kate O’Brien Award to best novel/short story collection by a debut Irish female writer, with 6 writers shortlisted for the award in 2021.

-We hope you will enjoy the 2017 edition of the Limerick Literary Festival in honour of Kate O’Brien, celebrating writers, artists, books and readers.
+We hope you will enjoy the 2021 festival, which celebrates writers, artists, books and readers.